SCHarish/LibraryManagement/README.md

 ## Library Management Application
 ---
 ### About
-<p>This is a simple library management application built using spring boot.
-It is used to store books and maintain them in the library.
+<p>This is a simple library management application built in Java using spring boot.
+It is used to store and manage books in the library.
 Entities involved here are Book, Author and Tags</p>

 ---
 ### Tools